The US inserts itself into Israel's war against Iran and claims 'severe damage' at nuclear sites

 DUBAI, United Arab Emirates (AP) — The United States inserted itself into Israel's war against Iran by dropping 30,000-pound bombs on a uranium enrichment site early Sunday, raising urgent questions about what remains of Tehran's nuclear program and how its weakened military might respond.

-Iran lashed out at the U.S. for crossing "a very big red line" with its risky gambit to launch strikes on three Iranian nuclear sites with missiles and the bunker-buster bombs.
+Iran lashed out at the U.S. for crossing "a very big red line" with its risky decision to launch strikes on three Iranian nuclear sites with missiles and bunker-buster bombs.

 Trump claimed the U.S. “completely and fully obliterated” the sites, but the Pentagon reported “sustained, extremely severe damage and destruction.”
-U.S. defense officials said an assessment was ongoing.
+Israeli army spokesman Effie Defrin said “the damage is deep,” but an assessment with the U.S. continued.

-Iran, battered by Israel's largest-ever assault on it that began on June 13, has a few ways it could retaliate.
+Iran, battered by Israel's largest-ever assault on it that began on June 13, has limited ways it could retaliate, as key allies have mostly stayed out of the conflict.
 It could launch a wave of attacks on U.S. forces stationed in the Middle East with the missiles and rockets that Israel hasn't destroyed.
-It could attempt to close a key bottleneck for global oil supplies, the Strait of Hormuz between it and the United Arab Emirates.
+It could attempt to close a key bottleneck for global oil supplies, the Strait of Hormuz, between it and the United Arab Emirates.

 Or it could hurry to develop a nuclear weapon with what remains of its program.
 The Atomic Energy Organization of Iran insisted that its nuclear program will not be stopped.